CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab 1.md

    - Select subscription → choose your **Azure subscription** with the storage account you created → select your **storage account** → then select the name of the storage input container.
 Press **Enter** to confirm.

    - Select how your would like to open your project → choose **Open the project in the current window** from the dropdown menu.

+1. In VS Code, navigate to the function's requirements.txt file.
+This file defines the dependencies for your script.
+Add the following Python packages to the file:

+`
+cryptography
+azure-functions
+azure-storage-blob
+azure-identity
+requests
+pandas
+numpy
+`

+1. Open the **function-app.py** file and add the following import statements:

+   `
+import logging
+from azure.storage.blob import BlobServiceClient import azure.functions as func import json import time from requests import get, post import os import requests from collections import OrderedDict import numpy as np import pandas as pd
+`

+1. Add the following code block that calls the **Document Intelligence Analyze Layout API** on the uploaded document.
+Fill in your **endpoint and key values (1)**.

+`

 ## Review